Nesterov: Early history

 The settlement itself was first mentioned as Stallupoenen, or Stallupönen, in 1539, named after a nearby river called Stalupė in Lithuanian.
-At that time, with the secularization of the Order's Prussian lands in 1525, Stallupönen had already become part of the Duchy of Prussia, a Polish fief which in 1618 was inherited by the Hohenzollern margraves of Brandenburg.
+At that time, with the secularization of the Order's Prussian lands in 1525, Stallupönen had already become part of the Duchy of Prussia, a vassal duchy of Poland which in 1618 was inherited by the Hohenzollern margraves of Brandenburg.
 Stallupönen then belonged to Brandenburg-Prussia and became a part of the Kingdom of Prussia in 1701.
+The church was built by 1589, and Lithuanian-language church services were held here.
+Local pastor Gregorius Wirczinski was one of the revisers of a Lithuanian psalter published in 1625.
 The population was decimated during the Great Northern War plague outbreak in 1710.
 The settlement was resettled by Lithuanian and German colonists in the following years.
 King Frederick William I granted it town privileges in 1722.
 Lithuanian poet Kristijonas Donelaitis was the rector of the local school in 1740–1743.
 Like other cities in the region during the Seven Years' War between 1757 and 1762, it was occupied by the Russian forces.
 It became part of the newly formed province of East Prussia in 1773.

+Late modern period

 During the Prussian-led unification of Germany, Stallupönen became a part of the German Empire in 1871.
 In 1885, the town had a largely Lithuanian-speaking population of 4,181, often employed in agriculture.
 With the construction of railways, the town became well-acquainted to travelers, as it was the last stop on the German-Russian frontier.
 Here, travelers made the transfer from standard gauge railway carriages of western Europe to the broad gauge carriages of Russia.